olavolav/te-causality/README.markdown

 outputparsfile = "pars.mx";
 ```

-This couls be a standard setting to simulate a fluorescence signal based on the given spike times, and the calculate the GTE matrix conditioned on the average fluorescence via the parameter `GlobalConditioningLevel`.
+This could be a standard setting to simulate a fluorescence signal based on the given spike times, and the calculate the GTE matrix conditioned on the average fluorescence via the parameter `GlobalConditioningLevel`.

 One of the main features of SimKernel are iterators.
 For instance, to calculate GTE for different numbers of samples, one could use code such as the following: